bocan/my-aws-eks/README.md

 * Cost to remain as low as possible.
 * Ideally, I want this project to always run with the latest Terraform - though this requires compatibility with the public AWS terraform modules.

+## Installation.

+* This was last run with Terraform 0.15.4.
+* Just edit what you need to in provider.tf to allow you to connect, and put what you want into local.tf

 ## Todo

 * I need to test the autoscaling in anger.
 * The Autoscaler pod isn't tied to the on-demand node yet.
 * Setup pre-commit tooling.
-* I'd like to security scan all this somehow.
+* I'd like to security scan all this in multiple tools.
+I've done it with Checkov and it's ok there.
 * I wanted to use Launch Templates instead of Launch Configs - but there seems to be a bug in the EKS terraform modules where it's ignoring the Spot configuration.
 * Testing Framework?
 * Encryped Logs - I couldn't make it work at first.
 Need to revisit this.
+* Build a list of must-have Helm charts you'd tend to put into an EKS/K8S cluster.
+I'm thinking it would start with, Vault, Prometheus (via its Operator), ???